-Legal professionals at our firm will act in real-time as soon as accidents happen to shield you and protect your claim.
+Legal professionals at our firm will act in real time as soon as accidents happen to shield you and protect your claim.
 Will will go to work immediately to prove negligence and get you a large, swift settlement in the aftermath.
-We will even meet you at the hospital to get things moving fast anywhere in the Greater Houston area or Texas.
+We will even meet you at the hospital to get things moving quickly anywhere in Greater Houston or Texas.
 We worry for you as you heal and focus on your recovery.

 Bus manufacturers have the duty to ensure that the buses they produce meet and exceed the minimum safety requirements before selling them to individuals, companies, or institutions.

 A faulty brake, defective seat belts, defective design, or any manufacturer defect could be the primary cause of the bus accident, making the bus manufacturer liable for injuries.

 Local government bodies are responsible for ensuring that the roads are in good condition for all drivers and motorcyclists.
 Bad roads, including potholes, cracks, uneven surfaces, overgrown vegetation, and other hazards, can lead to unsafe driving conditions.

 According to the White House press release, there are 818 bridges and over 19,400 miles of highway in poor condition in the Lone Star state, and under the Infrastructure Investment and Jobs Act, the state is expected to receive more than $26.9 billion.
 Such reports highlight the dire situation the state’s roads are in.

 If the bus accident occurred due to poorly maintained roads, the accident victims could pursue compensation against the entity responsible for road maintenance.